PayU/requestxn/README.md

 # requestXn

+**Notice** As from version 3.0.0 only node versions 8 and above are supported

 Wraps request-promise with a retry handler, in order to provide an easy way to send requests with retries and promises.

 [![NPM](https://nodei.co/npm/requestxn.png?downloads=true&downloadRank=true&stars=true)][npm-stats]